AppsFlyerSDK/appsflyer-apple-purchase-connector/README.md

 > *Note: as PurchaseConnector has a dependency on [AppsFlyerLib framework](https://github.com/AppsFlyerSDK/AppsFlyerFramework), please, make sure to integrate it as well for Carthage and SPM.*

-## <a id="storekit2-overview"> StoreKit 2 Overview
+## <a id="storekit2-overview"> StoreKit 2 Overview (Beta)
 StoreKit 2, introduced by Apple, offers a modern Swift-first API for managing in-app purchases.
 It simplifies tasks such as fetching product information, handling transactions, and managing subscriptions by leveraging Swift concurrency features like async/await.
 Additionally, StoreKit 2 provides enhanced tools for testing and debugging in-app purchases, improving the overall developer experience. ￼
 ### <a id="pc-capabilities"> New Purchase Connector Capabilities
-With the release of AppsFlyer SDK 6.16.0 and Purchase Connector 6.16.0, the Purchase Connector now supports both StoreKit 1 and StoreKit 2, enabling automatic capture of various transaction types, including:
+With the release of AppsFlyer SDK 6.16.2 and Purchase Connector 6.16.2, the Purchase Connector now supports both StoreKit 1 and StoreKit 2, enabling automatic capture of various transaction types, including:
 - Auto-Renewable Subscriptions
 - Non-Renewing Subscriptions
 - Non-Consumable Purchases